learning-zone/angular-basics/README.md

 #### Q. ***When can you omit the brackets in template binding?***

 The brackets, `[]`, tell Angular to evaluate the template expression.
-If you omit the brackets, Angular treats the string as a constant and initializes the target property with that string:
+If you omit the brackets, Angular treats the string as a constant and initializes the target property with that string

 **app.component.html**
 ```html